Map Extent

 animation of map extent spanish speaking

-Add a data layer, and the map will show the national range be default but select Map Extent will show the range just for the location.
+Add a data layer, and the map will show the national range be default but selecting Map Extent will show the range just for the location.
 This unique view lets users see how the data layer represents the area locally.

 animation of clipped map extent